naveensilver/Docker/README.md

 - Create Account

-Q) How to Connect and login Docker-Hub
+Q) How to Connect and login Docker-Hub from CLI ?

 - Run the command in CLI
 ```